ITstreet1/Watchy-Hardware/README.md

-# Watchy-Hardware
+# Watchy

-Watchy - An Open Source E-Ink Smartwatch
+Schematics and 3D case files for Watchy